Bir-Paragliding-Community/Bircom/index.md

 with the Meshtastic app on Android and iOS, it enables pilots to share their location over a decentralized mesh network, with each device extending the network's range.

-In the past few months of testing, we have shared our findings with the Local Government Participants who, as per local custom, are involved in facilitating Paraglider Pilots.
-They have shown great interest in promoting safety, and their involvement in the further growth of Tracker usage for Pilot Safety is imminent.
-As this is a community effort, it is impossible not to involve them.
-The only downside has been frequent discussions about making these LoRa Devices mandatory for all pilots who wish to fly here.
-Whether this will happen or not, we cannot say for certain.
-However, pilots coming to the Dhauladhar Range to fly would do well to bring these low-cost Meshtastic Trackers with them.
+Over the past few months of testing, we've had the pleasure of sharing our findings with the local government participants who play a key role in supporting paraglider pilots.
+Their enthusiasm for enhancing safety is inspiring, and their continued involvement will be instrumental in advancing Tracker usage for pilot safety.
+Given that this is a community-driven initiative, their participation is invaluable.
+There have been discussions about potentially making these LoRa Devices a requirement for pilots flying here, though the outcome is still to be determined.
+In the meantime, pilots visiting the Dhauladhar Range would benefit from bringing these affordable Meshtastic Trackers along.

 ## LoRa Base Stations in Bir